top of page

 Jesus carrying his cross symbolizing that love requires self-sacrifice to benefit others

 A concert pianist coaxes beautiful sounds from the same instrument that a child turns into an instrument of torture.
 The God-controlled life is beautifully harmonious.
-What does God’s love in shoe leather look like?
+What does God’s love in action look like?

 It loves believers sincerely without pretending.
 It is married to good.
 It does not court evil (Romans 12:9).